 Draw up a plan

 First of all you need to sit down and work out what you've got coming in and going out.
-This is the key to balancing your budget.The Student's Union Advice Centre have produced a really useful booklet about Money Management, this also contains a budget sheet which can help you draw up a plan.
+This is the key to balancing your budget.The Student's Union Advice Centre also have useful tips and information about budgeting and managing your money on their web pages.

 Try to find a part-time job that you can fit around your study as early as possible in the academic year.